dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 2.4.2**
+*   Fix to allow Sign Up Sheet managers to save plugin settings (previously they could see the page but would get a permissions level error if tried to save the settings).
+*   New option to only allow admin level users to view Settings and CRON Functions pages.
+This way you can allow Signup Sheet Mangers to create/edit sheets, but keep them away from the settings and cron functions.
+*   Added {email} template tag for all emails, which will show the volunteer's email they signed up with (different from the {contact_emails} template tag).
+*   Code fix to prevent reminder emails from also getting sent to chairs/contacts when you set the emails to be sent individually (instead of CC/BCC).

 **Version 2.4.1**
 *   Fix to show start and end time columns on the user signups list displayed by the new [pta_user_signups] shortcode.
 Times will now be displayed by default.
 As with the main shortcode, you can now set a show_time argument to "no" to hide the start and end time columns.